The Long Island Seed Project

 BLEND-Mustard Greens Mix

 A collection of mild to spicy greens from Asia as well as the US South, where cold tolerant mustard greens (and purples) provide a welcome easy to grow "greens" through the year.
 Somewhere between asian cabbages and turnip greens.
 Its difficult to draw the line since cabbages, pak choi, bok choi, mustard lettuce, mustards and turnip greens and raab are all related.
 It all gets blurred when you realize that there are hundreds of these interesting greens utilized in central and eastern Asia for a variety of dishes and we're just beginning to realize that mustard is no longer just "Southern Curled".
-This blend consists mostly of leafy kinds fine in soup or salad, boiled or steamed, layered in a sandwich with tomato, etc. (100 seeds)
+This blend consists mostly of leafy kinds fine in soup or salad, boiled or steamed, layered in a sandwich with tomato, etc. We don't include the pak choi nor bok choi kinds with fleshy leaf petiole bases.
+(100 seeds)

 Turnip aka Summer Turnip (Brassica rapa)